 It has been developed to provide an introduction to service design and a selection of service design tools for people new to the field.

-It was created through a joint initiative by the Technology Strategy Board and the Design Council (the originators of the double diamond).DESIGN METHODS FOR DEVELOPING SERVICES
+It was created through a joint initiative by the Technology Strategy Board and the Design Council (the originators of the double diamond).VISIT TOOLBOX

 This toolkit is a PDF that contains 25 tools split into 5 sections.

 It has been designed to help Brazilian companies to implement design thinking methods as standard management practice.
 It covers the whole process, from immersion and framing the brief, through to transforming solutions into business opportunities.

 It was developed in 2012 by MJV Tecnologia e Inovação, an innovation consultancy based in Rio de Janeiro.VISIT TOOLBOX